Tony133/nestjs-apps-collection/README.md

 ## Generate a library

-Run `nx g @nrwl/nestjs:lib my-lib` to generate a library.
+Run `npx nx g @nrwl/nest:lib my-lib` to generate a library.

 > You can also use any of the plugins above to generate libraries as well.